mtlynch/mtlynch.io/content/notes/nix-dev-environment/index.md

 ### Go: Failure to link to libc

-In my Go projects that depend on CGO, I've encountered this error when I try to compile my code:
+In my Go projects that depend on CGO, I've encountered this error when I try to compile my code from a Nix dev environment:

 ```text
 runtime.gcdata: missing Go type information for global symbol .dynsym: size 72